 Trade marks can be protected without registration.
 However, such protection is only available if it can be shown that goods and/or services supplied under the mark have the benefit of goodwill or reputation.
 You will need to demonstrate that they are recognised as being ‘your’ goods or services because they are supplied under the mark.

 If that right of goodwill/reputation is disputed, it can be very expensive and sometimes impossible to prove.
 It may also only be possible to show the existence of such rights in particular localities of the UK, which could negatively impact on any expansion plans for your business.

 In contrast, the existence of a registered trade mark is proved by its registration certificate and appearance on the trade mark register.
 This makes it a much easier right to enforce and commercialise.
 In addition, a registered UK trade mark has effect throughout the whole of the United Kingdom, regardless of whether your business operates in a specific region only

-At Nelsons, our expert team of lawyers frequently advises on trade mark issues, such as the preparatory steps to be taken when considering the launch of a new brand (such as clearance searches), as well as preparing and submitting your trade mark application to the UK Intellectual Property Office (IPO), for both new and established unregistered marks.
+At Nelsons, our expert team of lawyers frequently advises on trade mark issues, such as the preparatory steps to be taken when considering the launch of a new brand (such as clearance searches), as well as preparing and submitting your trade mark application to the UK Intellectual Property Office (UK IPO), for both new and established unregistered marks.

 For businesses who already have a trade mark (registered or not) and are concerned that a third party application conflicts with that mark, we can advise on how to oppose that trade mark application, as well as whether Court proceedings could be appropriate.

 Once a trade mark has been registered, our lawyers can help you maximise the value of your trade mark (e.g. through licensing) as well as helping you protect against unauthorised use, by advising on and acting for you in infringement proceedings.